0xZDH/redirect.rules/README.md

 **violentlydave** - [mkhtaccess_red](https://github.com/violentlydave/mkhtaccess_red/)

 #### TODO
+* Reorder groups by most likely to be seen
 * Sort IPs/Hosts/Agents in each grouping
-* Build an index at top of redirect.rules based on starting line number of each grouping
+* Build an index at the top of redirect.rules based on starting line number of each grouping
 * Custmoize rewrite rule(s) to redirect differently based on user-agent